-1. Installation of air conditioning- The property is occupied by elderly and disabled residents, many of which require air conditioning due to chronic health conditions.
-Unlike the other elderly disabled property in PMHA's Public Housing inventory, the units at Etna House do not have air conditioning.
+Installation of air conditioning- The property is occupied by elderly and disabled residents, many of whom require air conditioning due to chronic health conditions.
+Unlike the other elderly/disabled property in PMHA's Public Housing inventory, the units at Etna House do not have air conditioning.
+As of the writing of this Plan, PMHA's architect is researching which system design will work for the building and the unit layout.